hchang1508/BinaryOutcomePermutationTest_replication/README.txt

 #############################################################################################
 #############################################################################################

-To replicate Table 5 and Table 7
+To create Table 5 and Table 7

 1. Run "1_simulation_balanced_case_2.R" for the balanced algorithm in the First Scenario n=50,100,200
 2. Run "1_simulation_balanced_case_2_n500.R" for the balanced algorithm in the First Scenario n=500